atom-community/zadeh/README.md

   filter(query: string, options: StringArrayFilterOptions = {}): Array<string>

   /**
+   * Filter the already set array of objects and get the indices of the chosen candidate *
+   * @param query A string query to match the dataKey of each candidate against.
+   * @param options Options
+   * @returns Returns an array of numbers indicating the index of the chosen candidate sorted by best match against the query.
+   */
+  filterIndices(query: string, options: StringArrayFilterOptions = {}): Array<number>

+  /**
    * Allows to set the candidates (if changed or not set in the constructor).
    *
    * @param candidates An array of strings.